-The following is a procedure for freezing cells that have been cultured in T75 or T225 flasks.
-This protocol assumes that cells have reached 70% to 80% confluency in enough flasks to fill the desired number of cryovials, in 1 mL/vial aliquots, with the desired number of cells per vial (e.g. 1 x 10 per vial).
-Consult the cell line-specific datasheet for recommended density for freezing.
+The following is a procedure for freezing cells that have been cultured in T75 flasks.
+This protocol assumes that cells have reached an optimal density and in sufficient numbers to produce the desired number of vials of frozen cells, in 1 mL per vial aliquots, with the desired number of cells per vial.
+Refer to the cell line-specific datasheet for recommended density for freezing (most suspension cell lines are frozen at $\ge 2 \times 10^6$ cells per vial).

-It is recommended to freeze cells at a low passage number (2 to 3 passages), for optimal assay performance.
+It is recommended to freeze cells at a low passage number (2 to 3 passages) for optimal assay performance.